What Government Agencies Still Use SIC Codes?

 |---|---|---|---|

-| Texas Comptroller – Franchise TaxVerified | Filing instructions/forms include fields for NAICS and SIC. | Provide what the form requests; store SIC + NAICS internally for continuity. | Texas Comptroller: Franchise Tax EZ Computation (Instructions) |
+| Texas Comptroller – Franchise TaxVerified | Filing instructions and forms include fields for NAICS and SIC. | Provide what the form requests and retain both fields internally for continuity. | Texas Comptroller: Franchise Tax EZ Computation (Instructions) |

-| Texas Commission on Environmental Quality (TCEQ)Verified | Instructions indicate regulated entities should provide NAICS or SIC, including a primary code. | Use the requested code; retain the alternate field for crosswalk and reporting consistency. | TCEQ: Core Data Form Instructions (PDF) |
+| Texas Commission on Environmental Quality (TCEQ)Verified | Instructions indicate regulated entities should provide NAICS or SIC, including a primary code. | Use the requested code and retain the alternate field for crosswalk and reporting consistency. | TCEQ: Core Data Form Instructions (PDF) |

-| California CDTFA – account setup guidanceVerified | Guidance publications may reference business classification fields including NAICS and/or SIC in practice. | Follow CDTFA instructions; store both fields if your workflow touches multiple agencies/datasets. | CDTFA Publication 73 (PDF) |
+| California CDTFA – account setup guidanceVerified | Guidance publications may reference business classification fields including NAICS and/or SIC in practice. | Follow CDTFA instructions and store both fields if your workflow touches multiple agencies or datasets. | CDTFA Publication 73 (PDF) |

-| New York State – principal business activityVerified | Tax guidance uses NAICS for principal business activity selection in modern contexts. | Use NAICS when required; keep SIC for legacy datasets and conversion needs. | NY Tax Dept: Publication 910 (NAICS Codes) |
+| New York State – principal business activityVerified | Tax guidance uses NAICS for principal business activity selection in modern contexts. | Use NAICS when required and keep SIC for legacy datasets and conversion needs. | NY Tax Dept: Publication 910 (NAICS Codes) |

 Help keep this reference current

-The Industry Classification Audit Checklist
+Industry Classification Audit Checklist

 Use this checklist to reduce classification risk when you operate in a dual-standard environment where some portals still request SIC while many modern programs require NAICS.

-1) Identify the “authority of record”
+1) Identify the authority of record

 - When requirements differ across systems, maintain both fields and document how they relate.

-2) Confirm “primary activity” at the establishment level
+2) Confirm primary activity at the establishment level

 - Write a one-sentence plain-English rationale you could defend in an audit.